slamander/website/content/authors/admin/_index.md

 <div class="grid grid-cols-1 md:grid-cols-2 gap-6">
   <div>
     <h3>Serious bits: </h3>
-    <p>I'm a spatial ecologist dedicated to understanding the processes that determine the distribution of biodiversity.
+    <p>I'm an interdisciplinary quantitative ecologist dedicated to understanding the processes that determine the distribution of biodiversity in space and time.
 My research interests include:  </p>
     <p>

 - macroecology